For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Melinda M. Snodgrass

-Eric P Spana
+Eric P. Spana

-Eric Spana is a Biology faculty member at Duke University who uses common science fiction and fantasy culture to help students understand basic tenets of genetics, genomics, and developmental and molecular biology.
+Eric Spana is a biology faculty member at Duke University who uses common science fiction and fantasy culture to help students understand basic tenets of genetics, genomics, and developmental and molecular biology.

-Ken Spivey is a songwriter, Doctor Who and Harry Potter expert, award winning convention runner, and band leader of the MTV.com and Creative Loafing praised Steam Punk Time Lord and Wizard Rock Band, "The Ken Spivey Band."
+Ken Spivey is a songwriter, Doctor Who and Harry Potter expert, award-winning convention runner, and band leader of the Steampunk, Time Lord, and Wizard Rock Band The Ken Spivey Band.

 Jennifer St. Giles

-Stan Zubrin (Stryche) is the General Manager for Artix Entertainment’s HeroMart.
+Stan Zubrin (Stryche) is the general manager for Artix Entertainment’s HeroMart.

 Douglas Wayne Talk

-Anthony Taylor is the author of Zombies: The Ultimate Visual History from Insight Editions.
-He's also a screenwriter, novelist, and pop culture journalist who's written Arctic Adventure! an official Thunderbirds™ novel, and The Future Was FAB: The Art of Mike Trim.
+Anthony Taylor is a screenwriter, novelist, and pop culture journalist who's written Zombies: The Ultimate Visual History, The Future Was FAB: The Art of Mike Trim, and Arctic Adventure!, an official Thunderbirds novel.

-Stephen F Taylor
+Stephen F. Taylor

 Constance G. J. Wagner

-Jack H Walsh
+Jack H. Walsh